department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/discovery/health-connect-discovery.md

 ### NEXT STEPS:

 -   Rick will send language
--   Team synthesis to understand the communication options that could be presented to Veterans
+-   Facilities Team synthesis to understand the communication options that could be presented to Veterans
+-   **NOTE: Keep Lauren in the loop if we decide to reach out to Kathy Frisbee or Nancy Wilck on further Health Chat/Comms work so Lauren is aware of touchpoints between facilities and Office of Connected Care

 ### RELATED RESEARCH